What Is Vernix Caseosa? Benefits for Your Newborn’s Skin

 What Is Vernix Caseosa?

-Vernix caseosa is simply a creamy, greasy substance mostly composed of water, lipids, and proteins.
-It contains enzymes and other innate immune proteins that have antibacterial properties.
+Vernix caseosa in newborns is simply a creamy, greasy substance mostly composed of water, lipids, and proteins.
+It contains enzymes and other innate immune proteins that have antibacterial properties, protecting the skin of your little one form constant exposure to amniotic fluid, preventing it from becoming too soft or waterlogged.

 The Benefits of Vernix Caseosa in the Womb

-During a vaginal delivery, vernix acts as a lubricant, protective biofilm, and antimicrobial cover against any bacteria in the genital tract.
+During vaginal delivery, vernix serves as a lubricant, protective biofilm, and antimicrobial barrier against bacteria in the genital tract.

 The Benefits of Vernix Caseosa After Birth

-The World Health Organization (WHO) recommends waiting at least 6 hours before bathing the newborn baby and ideally waiting about 24 hours.
+The World Health Organization (WHO) recommends waiting at least 6 hours before bathing your newborn baby and ideally waiting about 24 hours.
 The WHO also recommends not wiping off the vernix at birth.

 The main reasons to wait on your baby’s first bath include:

-The WHO recommends leaving vernix on your baby’s skin for at least six hours but preferably 24 hours.
+As mentioned above, it’s recommended to leave vernix on your baby’s skin for at least six hours, but preferably 24 hours.

-Other than vernix, you might also notice a layer of downy hair on your baby’s skin at birth—this is called lanugo.
+In addition to vernix, you might also notice a fine, downy layer of hair on your baby’s skin at birth; this is called lanugo.
+It's completely normal and may come as a surprise, especially if it’s your first time seeing a newborn up close.

 The Bottom Line